Sir Alexander Ogilvy, 1st Baronet: Life

-Ogilvy was created a baronet 29 June 1701, and sat in the Parliament of Scotland as the member for the burgh of Banff in 1701-2 and 1702–7.
+Ogilvy was created a baronet 29 June 1701, and sat in the Parliament of Scotland as the member for the burgh of Banff in 1701–02 and 1702–1707.
 His family home was Forglen House in the north but in Edinburgh, where the law courts are, he lived on Anchor Close, off the Royal Mile.
 The house had pleasant gardens on its north side edging onto the Nor' Loch, containing a pleasant summerhouse.

-In the late 18th century he was a member of the Crochallan Fencibles, a club which met at Dawney's Tavern on Anchor Close in Edinburgh.
+In the late 18th century, he was a member of the Crochallan Fencibles, a club which met at Dawney's Tavern on Anchor Close in Edinburgh.

-In June 1703 he and Lord Belhaven were ordered into custody for having quarrelled in the parliament house in the presence of James Douglas, 2nd Duke of Queensberry, the Lord High Commissioner, and come to blows.
-On 30 June it was moved that, as they had acknowledged their offence, they should be set at liberty; but Queenserry would not consent until the queen's pleasure was known.
+In June 1703, he and Lord Belhaven were ordered into custody for having quarrelled in the parliament house in the presence of James Douglas, 2nd Duke of Queensberry, the Lord High Commissioner, and come to blows.
+On 30 June, it was moved that, as they had acknowledged their offence, they should be set at liberty; but Queensberry would not consent until the queen's pleasure was known.
 Ultimately, Lord Belhaven, for striking Ogilvy, was ordered to pay a fine of £5,000, and to ask pardon on his knees at the bar of the Lord High Commissioner; Queensberry dispensed with the kneeling.

-On 26 March 1706 Ogilvy was appointed a lord of session, and he took his seat on 23 July following, with the title Lord Forglen.
+On 26 March 1706, Ogilvy was appointed a lord of session, and he took his seat on 23 July following, with the title Lord Forglen.
 He was also named one of the commissioners for the union with England, which he strongly supported in the Scottish Parliament.
 He died 3 March 1727.